andrealommen/PHY309/lectures/dipole.md

 than one wavelength of light, so $$r>>\lambda$$.
 That's what makes the Coulomb terms unimportant.

-I've numbered them above in the same way Griffiths numbers them on page 467-68.
+I've numbered the approximations above in the same way Griffiths numbers them on page 467-68.

 That's really only 2 requirements.  $$d <<\lambda$$ and $$r>>\lambda$$.
 The latter is how you specificy the "radiation zone".